GDevelopApp/GDevelop-examples/examples/newgrounds-api/README.md

+# Newgrounds API Demo

-A demo on how to use New grounds API extension.
+A demo on how to use the Newgrounds API extension.